Goodison Park: Structural developments

 In 1940, during the Second World War, the Gwladys Street Stand suffered bomb damage.
 The bomb had landed directly in Gwladys Street and caused serious injury to nearby residents.
 The bomb splinter damage to the bricks on the stand is still noticeable.
 The cost of repair was £5,000 and was paid for by the War Damage Commission.

-The Director's minutes read: "It was decided also that Messrs A. Leitch be instructed to value the cost of complete renewal of damaged properties and that a claim should be forwarded to the War Damage Claims department within the prescribed 30 days.

-"The damage referred to included the demolition of a wide section of the new stand outer wall in Gwladys St, destruction of all glass in this stand, damage to every door, canteen, water and electricity pipe and all lead fittings: perforate roof in hundreds of places.
+Damage included the demolition of part of the new stand outer wall on this side, with destruction of all glass in this stand.
+Further harm was caused on the Bullens Road side by a bomb that fell in the school playground there.

-"On Bullens Road side, a bomb dropped in the school yard had badly damaged the exterior wall of this stand and the roof was badly perforated here also.
-A third bomb outside the practice ground had demolished the surrounding hoarding and had badly damaged glass in the Goodison Ave and Walton Lane property."

 The first floodlit match at Goodison Park took place when Everton hosted Liverpool on 9 October 1957 in front of 58,771 spectators.
 Four pylons 185 ft each with 36 lamps installed were installed behind each corner of the pitch.
 At the time, they were tallest in the country.
 There was capacity for 18 more lamps per pylon if it was felt the brightness was insufficient for the game.
 Each bulb was a 1,500 watt tungsten bulb 15 inches in diameter and cost 25 shillings.
 It was recommended that the club made a habit of changing them after three to four seasons to save the club performing intermittent repairs.
 MANWEB installed a transformer sub-station to cope with the 6,000 volt-load.

 The first undersoil heating system in English football was installed at Goodison Park in 1958, with 20 miles (30 km) of electric wire laid beneath the playing surface at a cost of £16,000.
 The system was more effective than anticipated and the drainage system could not cope with the quantity of water produced from the melting of frost and snow.
 As a consequence the pitch had to be relaid in 1960 to allow a more suitable drainage system to be installed.

-The Everton chairman Sir John Moores who presided over the club between 1960 and 1973 provided finances for the club in the form of loans to become involved in large-scale redevelopment projects and compete with other clubs for the best players, for a period of time under his stewardship Everton were known as 'The Mersey Millionaires'.
+The Everton chairman Sir John Moores, who presided over the club between 1960 and 1973, provided finances for the club in the form of loans to become involved in large-scale redevelopment projects and compete with other clubs for the best players; under his stewardship Everton acquired the nickname 'The Mersey Millionaires'.